Pharmgroup:

 Overdose

-If necessary, standard supportive therapy is given.
+If necessary, standard supportive therapy is carried out.

 ---|---|